PISAresearch/pisa/12-watchtower-API.md

 	*  MUST set `qos_data` according to [Quality of Service data](#quality-of-service-data).
 * MUST set `qos_len` equal to the length of `qos_data`.

-The receiving node:
+The server:

-The receiving node MUST reject the appointment if:
+* MUST reject the appointment if:
 	* Authentication is required and `auth_token` is not provided.
 	* Authentication is required and `auth_token` is invalid.
 	* `locator` is not a `16-byte` value.
 	* `start_block` is further than one block behind the current chain tip.
 	* `start_block` is further than one block ahead the current chain tip.
 	* `encrypted_blob` has unreasonable size.
 	* `cipher` is not among the ones he implements.

-The receiving node SHOULD reject the appointment if:

-* `end_block` is too far away in the future.
+* SHOULD reject the appointment if`end_block` is too far away in the future.

-The receiving node MUST:
+* MUST:
 	* truncate the remainder of the package to `qos_len`.
-* if `qos_len` is not 0:
-	* process `qos_data` according to [Quality of Service data](#quality-of-service-data).
+	* process `qos_data` according to [Quality of Service data](#quality-of-service-data) if `qos_len` is not 0.

-The receiving node MAY accept the appointment otherwise.
+* MAY accept the appointment otherwise.

 #### Rationale

+We define appointment as the way that the WatchTower is hired / requested by a client to do it's watching services.

 WatchTowers may work in different modes (e.g. altruistic vs non-altruistic).
 In some of those modes, proof of payment may be required for the WatchTower to provide the service. `auth_token` is used to decide whether the user is entitled to use the service or not in the cases it may be required.
 Notice that the tokens do not need to be linked to any kind of identity, but confirm that the payment has been performed.

 The transaction `locator` can be deterministically computed by both the client and the server.
 Locators of wrong size are therefore invalid.

 `start_block` can be either one block ahead or behind the tower tip due to network delays.
-A tower must not accept appointments arbitrarily ahead or behind the current tip since it could ease DoS vectors.
+A tower must not accept appointments arbitrarily ahead or behind the current tip since it could increase DoS vectors.
 A `start_block` long behind would force the tower to rescan block data for those appointments instead of watching block by block.
 On the other hand, a `start_time` long ahead would imply storing information way before it being needed.

 Regarding the `end_block`, too far away is a subjective concept.
 The further away a tower accepts appointment ends, the higher the potential storage requirements may be, and the easier (and cheaper) would it be to DoS.